What is Water Pump, its Function, Diagram, Types, and How it Works?

 Symptoms Of A Bad Water Pump

-Your car may experience several problems if the water pump fails or stops water.
-Possible symptoms you may experience if your car water goes bad include coolant leaks, engine overheating, coolant leaks into the oil, and the engine making unusual noise.
+Your car may experience several problems if the water pump fails or stops pumping water.
+Possible symptoms you may experience if your car water goes bad include coolant leaks, engine overheating, coolant leaks into the oil, and the engine making unusual noises.

 Coolant Leak